orionrobots/orionrobots.github.io/wiki/machina_speculatrix.md

 They were phototropic - that is light following, and they were otherwise known as tortoises.
 A name derived from their plastic tortoise shaped shells, and a reference to <a href="http://amzn.to/2uevryU" rel="external" target="_blank">Alice in Wonderland</a> - "We called him tortoise because he taught-us".

 The first two of these were named "Elmer" and "Elsie".
 They consisted of a light sensor, touch sensor, propulsion motor, steering motor, and a two vacuum tube analogue computer.
-The simplicity of its design now would be similar to the <a class="wiki" href="/wiki/beam_robots.html" title="Biology, Electronics, Aesthetics and Mechanics">BEAM Robots</a>.
+The simplicity of its design now would be similar to the <a href="/wiki/beam_robots.html" title="Biology, Electronics, Aesthetics and Mechanics">BEAM Robots</a>.

 A second generation was built - and some of these now reside in a collection in the Smithsonian Institute.